Developmental disorder: Attention deficit hyperactivity disorder (ADHD)

 Attention deficit hyperactivity disorder is a neurodevelopmental disorder that occurs in early childhood.
 ADHD affects 8 to 11% of children in the school going age.
 ADHD is characterised by significant levels of hyperactivity, inattentiveness, and impulsiveness.
 There are three subtypes of ADHD: predominantly inattentive, predominantly hyperactive, and combined (which presents as both hyperactive and inattentive subtypes).
 ADHD is twice as common in boys than girls but it is seen that the hyperactive/impulsive type is more common in boys while the inattentive type affects both sexes equally.

 Symptoms

 Symptoms of ADHD include inattentiveness, impulsiveness, and hyperactivity.
 Many of the behaviors that are associated with ADHD include poor control over actions resulting in disruptive behavior and academic problems.
 Another area that is affected by these disorders is the social arena for the person with the disorder.
 Many children that have this disorder exhibit poor interpersonal relationships and struggle to fit in socially with their peers.
 Behavioral study of these children can show a history of other symptoms such as temper tantrums, mood swings, sleep disturbances and aggressiveness.

-Treatment options

-The treatment of Attention Deficit Hyperactivity Disorder (ADHD) commonly involves a multimodal approach, combining various strategies to address the complex nature of the disorder.
-This comprehensive approach includes psychological, behavioral, pharmaceutical, and educational interventions tailored to the individual's specific needs.
-Here's a breakdown of the different components: